Gharv/vanguard/README.md

      * This certaintly felt like one of our biggest achievements when we were able to recieve a json response giving us a object labeling in a given picture and its certainty value.
 It only responds with object with a fairly high certainty, so then we just check the one of the object labels contain the word 'dog'.

+## What We Took Away

+Overall we are very proud of our work over the past couple days.
+Most of the time things turned out to be more difficult then anticpated, but that is to be expected.
+Some of the UI was actually a bit easier then we assumed it would be, espically given that non of us typically work on front end or app development.
+Since we want to specialize in data science we were hoping for more integration of machine learning tools.
+We got to implement some computer vision but we also would of wanted to add a recomendation system.
+Although we may not go into app development we think we have learn a lot about some of the initial stages of app development and can carry this onto future encounters in understanding and working with application developers in the future.